In recent times all over the world, people have had to stay inside their homes for a prolonged period of time.

 One can define ‘Tapas’ in many ways.
 I would say ‘practice’ is the most efficient form of austerity.

-If for example, you follow a yoga routine every morning or a couple of days in a week, it keeps you healthy.
+If for example, you follow a yoga routine every morning or a couple of days a week, it keeps you healthy.
 Simplifying your life by keeping away the complication of diseases that may befall you if you weren’t keeping your blood and lymph flowing.

 Or say, you choose not to let a habitual negative remark from your spouse affect your opinion about you; you are choosing a simple life by turning away from negativity.